iamjarvo/git-productivity-talk/slides.md

 git add -p
 ```

-<sub>-p operates on tracked files.
-To track a file and not add the contents use -N</sub>
+-p operates on tracked files.
+To track a file and not add the contents use -N

 ```sh
 git add . -N spec/spec_helper.rb